coderrio/Coderr.Documentation/docs/client/gettingstarted.md

 This guide assumes that you have installed and configured one of our [nuget](https://www.nuget.org/packages?q=coderr.client) libraries.

-You have also created an account at our hosted service [codeRR Live](https://app.coderr.io) or in your installed instance of [codeRR Community Server](../server/installation.md).
+You have also created an account at our hosted service [Coderr Live](https://app.coderr.io) or in your installed instance of [Coderr Community Server](../server/installation.md).

 ## Simplest possible reporting

-The `Err` class in the client library is the main API for codeRR.
+The `Err` class in the client library is the main API for Coderr.

 At its simplest form you report errors using the `Err.Report(exception)` method.